A man in a blue suit poses for a photo with a woman, two children, and a group of people in a room decorated with campaign signs.

 California Sen. Scott Wiener greets attendees at his election night party on June 2, 2026.
 Photo by Eleni Balakrishnan

 Update: The 9:45 p.m. update only added 7,700 ballots.
-Subsequent updates are due at 10:45 p.m. and then a final report sometime thereafter.
+Subsequent updates are due at 10:45 p.m., and then a final report sometime thereafter.
 The number of outstanding ballots will be announced on the morning of June 3.

 And, at last, the early results are in.

 The first tranche of San Francisco votes is 100,817 ballots, representing just shy of 19 percent of the city’s registered voters.
 Results, thus far, have been lopsided.
-While it’s unclear how many more votes are coming, it’s unclear any realistic number will change these results.
+While it’s unclear how many more votes are coming, it’s also unclear any realistic number will change these results.

 Backers of Prop.
 A, the earthquake bond, were on pins and needles about their measure.
 As recently as three weeks ago, it was polling a few points below the required two-thirds threshold.
 But among early voters, a full 76.3 percent are in favor of the big bond — a nearly 50,000-vote delta.

 Prop.
 B, which would limit mayors and supervisors to two lifetime terms, is ahead by a 56-44 margin.
-With not quite 11,000 votes separating the measures, it’s implausible that this result will change, but not impossible.
+With not quite 11,000 votes separating the results, it’s implausible that this result will change, but not impossible.

 Prop.
 C, the Chamber of Commerce-spun business tax measure meant to sink Prop.
 D, is failing with only 36 percent of the vote.

 But Prop.
-D, the labor-backed “Overpaid CEO Tax,” is also behind, with just 43 percent of the vote.
+D, the labor-backed “Overpaid CEO Tax,” is also behind with just 43 percent of the vote.
 It trails by around 13,000 votes, meaning the number of outstanding ballots is paramount.

 Of note, Wiener’s tally of 37,562 votes is slightly more than the total votes earned by Chan (24,276) and Chakrabarti (11,689).